 - “What are the important elements of each project phase?”

-What’s The Typical Technical Program Manager Career Path?
+What’s the Typical Technical Program Manager Career Path?

-What’s An Average Salary For A Technical Program Manager?
+What’s an Average Salary for a Technical Program Manager?

-The TPM role usually comes about when a company starts needing structure and discipline within its IT ranks and responsibilities.
-As such, they’re rare to find in small- to mid-size companies and, as such, salaries reflect the demands—and location—of the job.
+The TPM role usually originates when a company perceives the need for structure and discipline within its IT ranks and responsibilities.
+As such, TPM positions are less common in small to midsize companies.

 As with other positions, TPM salaries reflect the demands—and location—of the job.
 A salary survey by Levels.fyi shows that the national median salary for TPMs in the United States is $210,000 in total annual compensation.

 Since Levels.fyi typically caters to big tech firms, such as Amazon, it’s worth looking at other sources for additional data points.
 Indeed puts the average annual base salary for TPMs in the United States at $142,000, while Payscale indicates it may be just under $130,000.